U.S. Coal Production & Federal Lands

 Coal production on federal lands and Federal revenue from coal

-Sources: Federal production, total production, and revenues from the Office of Natural Resources Revenue (ONRR).
-Nonfederal production from the U.S. Energy Information Administration (EIA) and ONRR.
+Sources: Federal production and revenues from the Office of Natural Resources Revenue (ONRR).
+Total production from the U.S. Energy Information Administration (EIA).
+Nonfederal production is the difference between ONRR and EIA production values.
 Map geography based on data from EIA, the U.S. Geological Survey, the Alaska Department of Natural Resources, and ESRI.